Run your LN node on a Raspberry Pi

 - I assume you know how the Lightning Network (LN) works.

-What is the LN? - up
+What is the Lightning Network?#

 The LN is a second-layer solution built on top of Bitcoin to enable fast, cheap, and scalable transactions.